 Again, scientists aren’t sure what causes diverticulitis, but they think the infection starts due to the bacteria in stool that gets pushed into the diverticula.
 Another theory is that the walls of the diverticula itself erode from the increased pressure on the colon walls.

 What are the symptoms of diverticulosis?

 Usually diverticulosis does not cause any troublesome symptoms.
-Some people may feel tenderness over the affected area, or abdominal cramps.
+However, some people report:

 What are the symptoms of diverticulitis?